Convergence of the Probabilistic Interpretation of Modulus: Background and examples

+where $\rho^*$ is the unique extremal density for $\Mod_{p,\si}(\Ga)$. \end{thm} If $\mu\in\cP(\Ga)$ attains the minimum on the right-hand side of~\eqref{eq:prob-interp-p}, or equivalently, satisfies (\ref{eq:expected-edge-usage-of-optimal-mu}), we say that $\mu$ {\it is optimal for $\Mod_{p,\si}(\Ga)$}.
+By a slight abuse of notation, we will use the expression ``$\mu$ is optimal for $\Mod_{p,\si}(\Ga)$'' even in cases where $\mu$ is initially defined on a subfamily $\tilde{\Ga}$, since such pmf's embed into $\cP(\Ga)$ by setting them equal to zero outside of $\tilde\Ga$.
+Optimal pmf's for a given modulus problem always exist, but they might not be unique in general.

-where $\rho^*$ is the unique extremal density for $\Mod_{p,\si}(\Ga)$. \end{thm} In this paper, we only consider the case when $p=2$ and $\Ga$ is a family of paths.
-In this case, the probabilistic interpretation says that modulus can be computed by finding a pmf on $\Ga$ that minimizes the expected (weighted) overlap of two independent paths in $\Ga$.
+In this paper, we are mostly interested in the case when $p=2$ and $\Ga$ is a family of paths.
+In this setting, the probabilistic interpretation says that modulus can be computed by finding a pmf on $\Ga$ that minimizes the expected (weighted) overlap of two independent paths in $\Ga$.
 We describe this in the following corollary. \begin{cor} Consider a graph $G=(V,E,\si)$ with edge-weights $\si\in\R^E_{>0}$.
-Let $\Gamma$ be a finite family of paths with usage matrix $\cN\in\R^{\Ga\times E}$, and let $\Si\in\R^{E\times E}$ be the diagonal matrix of weights $\Si(e,e):=\si(e)$, for all $e\in E$.
+Let $\Gamma$ be a finite family of paths.
 Then